The following article is an excerpt from "A Book of Bible Study"

 Paul also taught us about the ways of God when he exclaimed: “Oh, the depth of the riches both of the wisdom and knowledge of God!
 How unsearchable are His judgments and unfathomable His ways!”
 (Romans 11:33).
 God’s ways and His thoughts are beyond the understanding of man.
 We cannot understand why God our Father has ordained that we must share in Christ’s sufferings in order to share in His eternal glory.
 However, it has been revealed to us through the Scriptures that indeed God has willed it to be so, and that this process will be at work in the life of every believer.

-The writer of Hebrews taught us that God the Father ordained that His only begotten Son Jesus Christ, the first born among many brethren, the Author and Finisher of our salvation, would Himself be made perfect through sufferings.
+The writer of Hebrews taught us that God the Father ordained that His Son Jesus Christ, the first born among many brethren, the Author and Finisher of our salvation, would Himself be made perfect through sufferings.
 In Hebrews 2 we read: “For it was fitting for Him, for whom are all things, and through whom are all things, in bringing many sons to glory, to perfect the author of their salvation through sufferings.”
 (Hebrews 2:10).